Treatment algorithm

 testosterone therapy

-Topical and transdermal formulations include gels, solution, and transdermal patch (in some countries); these require once-daily application.
-Testosterone levels can be checked to see if they have reached therapeutic levels after 1 week of using transdermal products.
+Topical and transdermal formulations include gels, solution, and (in some countries) patches; these require once-daily application.
+Testosterone levels can be checked to see if they have reached therapeutic levels after 1 week of using transdermal products; hematocrit will take approximately 2 months to reach a steady state.
 Physiologic serum levels can be achieved with dose adjustment.
-Testosterone level should be measured 2 to 4 hours after gel application as this gives the peak value.
+Testosterone level should be measured 6-12 hours after gel application as this gives the mid-point value.

-A long-acting intramuscular formulation (testosterone undecanoate) can be given every 8-12 weeks to maintain testosterone levels within the normal physiologic range.
-Testosterone levels should be measured immediately prior to an injection (i.e., trough level) to ensure concentration is near the low-normal range.
+A long-acting intramuscular formulation (testosterone undecanoate) can be given every 10-16 weeks to maintain testosterone levels within the normal physiologic range.
+Testosterone levels should be measured either immediately prior to an injection (i.e., trough level) to ensure concentration is near the low-normal range, or at the mid-point between injections, aiming for a mid-range testosterone concentration.

 All intramuscular preparations of testosterone should be warmed to body temperature and administered slowly to reduce discomfort.
-Long-acting intramuscular testosterone undecanoate should be administered over 60 to 90 seconds to reduce injection pain and the risk of pulmonary oil microembolism (POME).
+Long-acting intramuscular testosterone undecanoate should be administered over 60-90 seconds to reduce injection pain and the risk of pulmonary oil microembolism (POME).

 Other formulations or brands of testosterone may be available; consult your local drug formulary for more information.